rue-aubrey/datastories/projectpart2.md

 The story pieces below follow the introduction.
 They're meant to continue the story, expanding the narrative to the national scale and to more recent years.
 To get feedback, I presented each to my CMU classmates, all in their 20s.

 ### National Perspective
-In this section, I want to highlight that gun sales peaked more in states that voted against Obama and show that Virginia is not an isolated trend.
+In this section, I want to highlight that  that Virginia is not an isolated trend, pointing out that gun sales peaked more in states that voted against Obama.
 ![image](https://user-images.githubusercontent.com/39631332/205175042-2cd2c6b1-d6c7-4c5e-9687-14b6590d77f3.png)

 | **Feedback** | **Conclusion** |